ABOUT ME

 The babies are born in my bedroom / lounge room... depending on what other life stuff is happening.
 They grow up with me and are socialised to everyday worldly things.

 I spend a lot of time handling them.
 They're exposed to the vacuum cleaner, TV, music, cupboards banging, and whatever stuff happens on a daily basis.
-We aren't quiet around them!
+I'm not quiet around them!
 I also play crowd sounds, lightning, thunder, sirens etc from sound apps and youtube videos.
+My aim is to raise kittens that don't startle too easily, who are really adaptable to life around them.

 From around 3 - 20 days old, I use Early Neurological Stimulation (ENS).
 Basically, it's applying GENTLE stressors to neonates.
 It's thought to strengthen their stress response later in life and reduces their startle response and recovery time.
 It involves holding them in different postures/positions, introduction to warmth and coolness (warming pad / ice packs), and handling their paws, ears, mouth and tail.
 The first few times, each step is done for only a few seconds.
 Later, it's gradually increased.
 Of course this is continued throughout their lives.
 But some studies have shown that it's particularly beneficial in this neonatal stage.
 I've definitely seen a difference since I started it.
 I've noticed that they are less stressed being handled for an exam at the vet, and grooming is so much easier as they grow.

 I start a basic grooming routine early on.
 The idea is that they become indifferent to this whilst they're little... so that it's possible to continue when they grow into big mountain lions, ha!
 I see so many people asking on the socials "Why does my cat hate grooming?
 Is there any alternative to having them sedated at the vet??"
 I show you how to start it, but you do the hard work to keep it consistent.
-Hard work = 2 mins a day (not too hard, I promise).
+And by hard work..... it's literally just a few mins a day (not too hard, I promise).

 I'm also happy to begin harness training, and more frequent vehicle rides, if you plan on turning them into dog-cats.

 Speaking of dogs, Ziggy is my Assistance Dog and the official Saltypaws second mother.
-He loves the babies, and they are around him from the first moment.
-Every single kitten is partially raised by him and very dog-tolerant.
+He loves the babies, and my queens are comfortable allowing him to be around them from the very first moment.
+Every single kitten is partially raised by him, and so they're very dog-tolerant.
 They often seek him out to play and sleep with.
-We've got loads of kitten graduates that live with their own dogs now!
+I've got loads of kitten graduates that live with their own dogs now!

 KITTEN TIMELINE